CO-STAR Prompt Framework Explained — And Why I Moved Beyond It

 The Fundamental Problem: No CONSTRAINTS Band

-This means CO-STAR prompts cannot express:
+So CO-STAR prompts cannot say:

 The Data Gap